Fiduciary Financial Advisor in Fort Worth, TX

 1. Good Faith

-Fiduciaries have an obligation to act in "good faith," which means they deal with their clients or beneficiaries truthfully, with sincerity, and without any aim to mislead or damage the interests of their beneficiaries.
-They must always act with integrity and with the best interests of the clients at the forefront.
+Fiduciaries are required to act in "good faith," which means they deal with their clients or beneficiaries truthfully, with sincerity, and without any aim to deceive or harm the interests of their beneficiaries.
+They must continually act honestly and with the best interests of the clients in mind.

 2. Duty of Loyalty

-Fiduciaries owe a "duty of loyalty" to the client, which means they must prioritize the beneficiary's interests over their own.
-They must steer clear of any conflicts of interest that might impair their ability to act solely in the beneficiary's best interests.
-Any conflicts of interest need to be disclosed to the client and the advisor needs to still act with the beneficiary's interest above their own.
+Fiduciaries owe a "duty of loyalty" to the client/beneficiary, which means they must prioritize the beneficiary's interests above their own.
+They should steer clear of any conflicts of interest that could jeopardize their capability to act exclusively in the beneficiary's best interests.
+Any conflicts of interest must be disclosed to the client and the advisor needs to still act with the client/beneficiary's interest over their own.

 3. Duty of Care

-Fiduciaries have a "duty of care" to employ the level of care, skill, and diligence that a prudent person would use in the same or similar situations.
-They must make informed and careful decisions when overseeing assets or making decisions on behalf of their client.
-This duty ensures that they work diligently to protect and increase the assets within their care while mitigating risks.
+Fiduciaries have a "duty of care" to exercise the standard of care, skill, and diligence that a prudent person would use in the same or similar situations.
+They must make well-informed and careful decisions when handling assets or deciding on behalf of their client.
+This duty confirms that they work diligently to safeguard and increase the assets within their care while mitigating risks.

 Fiduciary Financial Advisor in Fort Worth, TX | Retirement Consultant | Small Business Financial Advisor | Wealth management near me